Pocklington: Sport

 Pocklington RUFC rugby team is based on Burnby Lane.
 The first rugby game in Pocklington was held on West Green on Wednesday 12 November 1879 between Pocklington Town and District and Pocklington Grammar School.

 The first Pocklington rugby club Pocklington F.C. was formed in 1885.
-The current club, formed in 1928, plays in the North Premier and also hosts the traditional "Good Friday Sevens" tournament – Yorkshire's longest-established sevens tournament launched in 1958 and Pocklington's premier sporting event, which sees local, county-based and even international teams compete.
+The current club, formed in 1928, plays in Regional 2 North East and also hosts the traditional "Good Friday Sevens" tournament, which is Yorkshire's longest-established sevens tournament launched in 1958 and Pocklington's premier sporting event, which sees local, county-based and even international teams compete.

-The town also has a council-run Francis Scaife Sports Centre, which includes a 20-metre swimming pool and gym.
-The town also has swimming, football and cricket clubs.
+The town has a council-run Francis Scaife Sports Centre, which includes a 20-metre swimming pool and gym.
+The town has swimming, football and cricket clubs.

 Kilnwick Percy Golf Club – locally known as the KP – lies just outside of Pocklington and offers luxury hotel rooms and lodges in addition to its championship golf course.

+Pocklington's football club, Pocklington Town A.F.C., competes in the Humber Premier League.
+The club operates three other Saturday football teams alongside an U19s team and girls' team.
+In the 2012–13 season the club's 1st team won the highest level trophy in the club's history by winning the Whitehead's Fish & Chips Humber League Cup at North Ferriby United's Rapid Solicitors Stadium, a da decade later, the club were champions of the Humber Premier League.
+The club had floodlights installed during July 2008, allowing the club to make progress in the football league pyramid.

 In 2007, Michael Woods, a Pocklingtonian, made his debut for Chelsea.

-Pocklington Town A.F.C. run four Saturday football teams with the first team competing in the Humber Premier League.
-There is also an U19s team and girls' team.
-In the 2012–13 season the club's 1st team won the highest level trophy in the club's history by winning the Whitehead's Fish & Chips Humber League Cup at North Ferriby United's Rapid Solicitors Stadium.
-The club had floodlights installed during July 2008, allowing the club to make progress in the football league pyramid.

 Pocklington Tennis Club, which has 6 astro-turf style courts and plays in both the York & District Tennis League and the Driffield & District Lawn Tennis League, is located on West Green.

 Pocklington is a control point at the quadrennial London-Edinburgh-London long-distance bicycle event.

 Media

 Pocklington has a local weekly newspaper, the Pocklington Post, owned by Johnston Press.
+Television signals are received from either the Emley Moor or Belmont TV transmitter.
+The town is covered by both BBC Radio York and BBC Radio Humberside.
 A full-time community radio station, Vixen FM, based in nearby Market Weighton, broadcasts to the town.
 Also in the area is Beverley FM which serves Beverley and all of its surrounding areas, including Pocklington.
 A Pocklington-based community radio station, West Wolds Radio, went on air in November 2015 but closed in September 2016.